 The preparation of our consolidated financial statements requires that we make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-On an ongoing basis, our management evaluates our critical and other significant estimates and assumptions, including among others, those associated with revenue and deferred revenue, stock option plan, income taxes, onerous lease provision and contingent liabilities such as clinical trial expenses, recoverability of inventories, recoverability of tax credits and grants receivable and capitalization of development expenditures.
+On an ongoing basis, our management evaluates our critical and other significant estimates and assumptions, including among others, those associated with revenue and deferred revenue, stock option plan, income taxes, and contingent liabilities such as clinical trial expenses, recoverability of inventories, recoverability of tax credits and grants receivable and capitalization of development expenditures.
 Any significant differences between our actual results and our estimates and assumptions could negatively impact our reported financial position, operating results and cash flows.

-If actual future payments for allowances for discounts, returns, rebates and chargebacks exceed the estimates the Company made at the time of the sale of its products, its financial position, results of operations, and cash flows may be negatively impacted.
+If actual future payments for allowances for discounts, returns, rebates and chargebacks exceed the estimates the Corporation made at the time of the sale of its products, its financial position, results of operations, and cash flows may be negatively impacted.

-Pursuant to the Company's accounts and revenue recognition policies, the product revenue recognized quarter over quarter by the Company is net of estimated allowances for discounts, returns, rebates and chargebacks.
+Pursuant to the Corporation's accounts and revenue recognition policies, the product revenue recognized quarter over quarter by the Corporation is net of estimated allowances for discounts, returns, rebates and chargebacks including potential clawbacks in certain jurisdictions when pricing terms are based on temporary use authorizations and thus subject to future negotiations.
 Such estimates require subjective and complex judgment due to the need to make estimates about matters that are inherently uncertain.
-Based on industry practice, pharmaceutical companies, including the Company, have liberal return policies, sometimes making it difficult to estimate the timing and amount of expected revenues.
+Based on industry practice, pharmaceutical companies, including the Corporation, have liberal return policies, sometimes making it difficult to estimate the timing and amount of expected revenues.

-A chargeback is the difference between the price the wholesaler pays the Company (wholesale acquisition cost) and the price that the wholesaler's customer pays for the Company's product (contracted customer).
-The Company's products were subject to certain programs with federal government qualified entities whereby pricing on products is discounted to such entities and results in a chargeback claim to the Company, or for the Company to bill certain qualifying Public Health Service end-users at governmentmandated pricing.
-To the extent that the Company's sales to discount purchasers, such as federal government qualified entities, increases, chargeback claims will also increase.
-There may be significant lag time between the Company's original sale to the wholesaler and the Company's receipt of the corresponding government chargeback claims from the Company's wholesalers.
+A chargeback is the difference between the price the wholesaler pays the Corporation (wholesale acquisition cost) and the price that the wholesaler's customer pays for the Corporation's product (contracted customer).
+The Corporation's products were subject to certain programs with federal government qualified entities whereby pricing on products is discounted to such entities and results in a chargeback claim to the Corporation, or for the Corporation to bill certain qualifying Public Health Service end-users at government-mandated pricing.
+To the extent that the Corporation's sales to discount purchasers, such as federal government qualified entities, increases, chargeback claims will also increase.
+There may be significant lag time between the Corporation's original sale to the wholesaler and the Corporation's receipt of the corresponding government chargeback claims from the Corporation's wholesalers.

-The Company's products are subject to state government-managed Medicaid programs, whereby rebates for purchases are issued to participating state governments.
-These rebates arise when the patient treated with the Company's products is covered under Medicaid.
-The Company's calculations require the Company to estimate end-user and patient mix to determine which of its sales will likely be subject to these rebates.
-There is a significant time lag in the Company receiving these rebate notices (generally several months after its sale is made).
-The Company's estimates are based on its historical claims from participating state governments, as supplemented by management's judgment.
+The Corporation's products are subject to state governmentmanaged Medicaid programs, whereby rebates for purchases are issued to participating state governments.
+These rebates arise when the patient treated with the Corporation's products is covered under Medicaid.
+The Corporation's calculations require the Corporation to estimate end-user and patient mix to determine which of its sales will likely be subject to these rebates.
+There is a significant time lag in the Corporation receiving these rebate notices (generally several months after its sale is made).
+The Corporation's estimates are based on its historical claims from participating state governments, as supplemented by management's judgment.